All About the Boil: Regional Seafood Boils Explained

 Wanna create your own seafood boil at home?
 Perfect!
-We have all the seafood you need to get started.
+We have all the seafood you need to SHOP NOW.

 For the Louisiana Boil, we have the best Gulf Coast Crawfish.
 Pre-portioned into 5lb. packs, makes it very easy to calculate cooking for a crowd (5lbs = 2 hungry guests).

 For the Low-Country Boil, we have some spectacular Fresh Shrimp, caught right in the same Low-Country waters (for true authenticity).

 About the author